jwworth/code-platoon-workshop/README.md

 ### Resources

-The exercises here are borrowed from [Exercism.io](http://exercism.io/).
+Some of the exercises here are borrowed from [Exercism.io](http://exercism.io/).
 It's an awesome project you should definitely check out.

 ### License